 Where no school place is available at a preferred school, and a child is currently without a school place within a reasonable distance, then the authority will, as a minimum, inform applicants of the availability of places at alternative schools.
 Where possible, the authority will offer a school alternative school place at the next nearest community or voluntary controlled school with a vacancy.
-A referral may be made under the Fair Access Protocol.
+A referral will be made under the Fair Access Protocol if no alternative school is available.

-The guide which provides information for parents on how to make an In Year application is available on the Kingston Council website.
+The guide which provides information for parents on how to make an In Year application is available on the Achieving for Children website.